 You can get all of this information from the form which employees fill at the time of joining.
 As an employer, you need to keep all these details on hand for the purpose of payroll.

 Select Pay Period

 This payroll management software guide suggests you to choose your pay period before you invest in the software.
 You need to put in payment period in the software as per your company’s cash flow i.e. weekly, monthly or fortnightly.

 If the payment period doesn’t continue to be the same as before, then you can also make the changes.
 Also, it can be different for different employees.
 For example, you pay your in-house employees on monthly basis but pay to a freelancer on a daily or bi-weekly basis.
 Therefore, information in the pay period needs to be updated accordingly.

-4. It Should Meet Business Needs
+Should Meet Business Needs

 This is one of the most important points in payroll management software guide as your investment in the software would prove futile if it fails to meet your business needs.

 Before sorting the list of payroll software, you need to sort your business requirements.
 Find out what you want your payroll software to do.
 For instance, you need it to calculate salary (before and after deduction) generate payslip, calculate reimbursements, and track leaves, make sure it come with all these features.
 Apart from these, there are a few must-have features for your payroll software:

 * Data security

 Once you become sure of the needs, choosing a payroll software will no longer be difficult.